apache/royale-asjs/examples/flexjs/CordovaCameraExample/README.txt

 Running the CordovaCameraExample on an Android Device

-From Flash Builder or the command line, run the FlexJS cross compiler, FalconJX, to build the HTML/JavaScript version of your app.
+From Flash Builder or the command line, run the Royale cross compiler, FalconJX, to build the HTML/JavaScript version of your app.
 % cd ~/dev/flex-asjs/examples/CordovaCameraExample
 % ant all